How to Rewrite a Sentence: 7 Easy Ways to Enhance Readability

 Tips for Maintaining Original Meaning

-When rewriting a sentence without changing its meaning, your first task is to identify the core message.
+When rewriting a sentence, your first task is to identify the core message.

 AI Detection AI Detection